-A silent protest, but with a powerful meaning: the first 15 minutes of the Salernitana-Carrarese match, scheduled at the Arechi stadium on December 1st, will be characterized by a deafening silence.
-The “Siberiano” South curve will remain empty, as a sign of dissent towards the company management.
+A silent protest, but one with a powerful meaning: the first 15 minutes of the Salernitana-Carrarese match, scheduled for December 1st at the Arechi Stadium, will be marked by a deafening silence.
+The "Siberiano" South Stand will remain empty, a sign of dissent towards the club's management.

 The decision was taken unanimously by the main organized fan groups: Salernitana Clubs Coordination Center (CCSC), Salerno Club 2010, Never Alone e Generation Donato VestutiThe form of protest was announced through a joint press release issued last Tuesday, marking the beginning of a week of tension between the fans and the club's ownership, led by Daniel Iervolino.